Cyber Liability Insurance for Small Businesses in Texas: What It Covers, What It Costs, and Why You Need It

 First-Party vs. Third-Party Coverage: What Is the Difference?

+When I review cyber policies for Texas businesses, the first-party breach response costs alone can reach six figures for a small company.
 First-party coverage pays your own costs after a cyber event, while third-party coverage pays claims and lawsuits brought against you by others.
 Both are essential—a business can face $100,000+ in first-party response costs and simultaneous third-party lawsuits from the same breach event.Most standalone cyber policies include both first-party and third-party insuring agreements.
 However, some carriers offer first-party-only or third-party-only forms at lower premiums.
 For most Texas small businesses, a combined policy with a single aggregate limit between $1M and $3M provides the most efficient protection per premium dollar.| Coverage Type | First-Party (Your Costs) | Third-Party (Claims Against You) |

 |---|---|---|